 Angelique Harris, PhD, received her BA in social psychology and her MA in Applied Sociology from the University of Massachusetts, Boston.
 She later attended the City University of New York (CUNY), where she received her MA in Sociology from Queens College.
 She received her MPhil, and later her PhD in Sociology, with a focus in Medical Sociology, from the Graduate Center.
 Dr. Harris has taught as an adjunct professor at Hunter College, City College, and the College of New Rochelle’s South Bronx and Harlem campuses before working as an assistant professor of sociology at California State University, Fullerton and then later, Marquette University.

-Dr. Harris currently serves as Director Faculty Development for Boston University Medical Campus, and as Director for Faculty Development and Diversity for the Department of Medicine.
+Dr. Harris currently serves as Executive Director Faculty Development for Boston University Medical Campus, and as Executive Director for Faculty Development and Diversity for the Department of Medicine.

-Alyssa Day received her BA in Sociology from Keene State College in 2010.
-She later served as an AmeriCorps*Vista for KSC, where she researched, designed and implemented assessments for service learning programs.
+Alyssa DiNicola (Day) received her BA in Sociology from Keene State College and later served as an AmeriCorps*Vista for KSC, where she researched, designed and implemented assessments for service learning programs.
 In addition, she managed the community service office by supervising students and coordinating international service trips to both Guatemala and Jamaica.

-Alyssa currently serves as the Assistant Director of Faculty Development for Boston University Medical Campus, and as Assistant Director for Faculty Development and Diversity for the Department of Medicine.
+Alyssa currently serves as the Director of Faculty Development for Boston University Medical Campus, and Director for Faculty Development and Diversity for the Department of Medicine.